 This way you can maximize the number of daylight hours you have to catch a ride.
 Plus, many people do travel early so you don’t want to miss out on those potential rides!

 Location is key

 You need to position yourself on the road that makes the most sense for where you want to go.
-You also need to pick a spot where drivers can see you from a fair distance away and that there is a safe place for the car to pull off the road.
+You also need to pick a spot where drivers can see you from a fair distance away and where there is a safe place for the car to pull off the road.

 Use a sign to say where you want to go